Belo Horizonte (album)

-Belo Horizonte is an album by John McLaughlin, released in 1981 through Warner Music Group.
+Belo Horizonte is an album by English guitarist John McLaughlin, released in 1981 through Warner Music Group.
 The album reached number 172 on the Billboard 200 and number 11 on Billboards Jazz Albums chart.

 The album features McLaughlin on acoustic guitar, although the backing band includes electric keyboards.
 The same basic lineup would return on his next album Music Spoken Here.
 It is the first McLaughlin album including Katia Labèque, who would become his wife.

 Track listing

 All tracks by John McLaughlin, except where noted.